 Businesses are prone to changes to manage the pressure of the market needs.
 To keep up with it, layouts are effective only when the changes can be accommodated within.
 Hence, having simpler layouts helps businesses to re-design whenever needed so that it does not affect the tasks being executed or the work done.

 Using office space effectively is important while designing office layouts.
 It should be such a way that it does not delay the work and job gets done quicker consuming less time.
 In other words, the flow of work is not interrupted.

 6. Facilitate Supervision:

 When office accommodation and layout is designed to place managers or supervisor closer to their teams, they can meet or discuss issues immediately and get solutions.
-The communication gets smoother and quicker.
+Communication gets smoother and quicker.

 7. Effective use of equipment:

-Designing office equipment’s properly is indeed very important so that it is not underused or overused.
+Designing office equipment properly is indeed very important so that it is not underused or overused.
 Providing at the place where the work needs to be completed is crucial.
-The power consumption is evenly distributed and the noisy equipment are placed away from workplaces where silence is required.
+The power consumption is evenly distributed and the noisy equipment is placed away from workplaces where silence is required.

 Hence, you would now know that the positioning of workstations is crucial.
-For this you need to pay attention to some of the issues like provision of sufficient space, assessing the needs of staff, design of workstation; inshort complete office design.
+For this you need to pay attention to some of the issues like the provision of sufficient space, assessing the needs of staff, the design of workstation; in short complete office design.